What is messaging security?

-Messaging security is a subcategory of unified threat management (UTM) focused on securing and protecting an organization's communication infrastructure.
-Communication channels can include email software, messaging apps and social network IM platforms.
-This extra layer of security can help secure devices and block a wider range of virus or malware attacks.
+Messaging security is a subcategory of unified threat management, or UTM, focused on securing and protecting an organization's communication infrastructure.
+Communication channels can include email software, messaging apps and social network platforms.
+This extra layer of security can help secure devices and block a wider range of virus and malware attacks.

-Messaging security helps to ensure the confidentiality and authenticity of an organization's communication methods.
-Confidentiality refers to making sure only the intended recipients are able to read the messages and authenticity refers to making sure the identity of each sender or recipient is verified.
+Messaging security helps ensure the confidentiality and authenticity of an organization's communication methods.
+Confidentiality refers to making sure only the intended recipients can read the messages, while authenticity refers to making sure the identity of each sender or recipient is verified.

-Oftentimes, attackers aim to gain access to an entire network or system by infiltrating the messaging infrastructure.
-Implementing proper messaging security can minimize the chance of data leaks and identity theft.
+Oftentimes, attackers aim to gain access to an entire network or system by infiltrating messaging infrastructure.
+Implementing proper messaging security can minimize the chances of data leaks and identity theft.

-While there are a variety of messaging security tools and software products available, their common characteristics are:
+While a variety of messaging security tools and software products are available, their common features include the following:

 Best practices for protecting messages

-In order to ensure messaging performance and security, a few measures should be put into place.
-The first is an IP-reputation filter that checks email connection requests against a database of legitimate senders.
-If the sender is found to be associated with malware or spam, the program blocks the message and drops the connection.
-Additionally, administrators should set up an IP whitelist and Blacklist to ensure that trusted sources are always allowed access and known malicious sources are always denied.
+First, use an IP reputation filter that checks email connection requests against a database of legitimate senders.
+If the sender is associated with malware or spam, the program blocks the message and drops the connection.
+Administrators should set up an IP allowlist to ensure trusted sources are allowed access and known malicious sources are denied.

-Another measure that should be implemented is a combination of zero-hour and signature-based detection methods.
-Zero-hour detection collects a large number of messages as a reference so that any message that falls outside of the pattern is flagged.
+Second, implement a combination of zero-hour and signature-based detection methods.
+Zero-hour detection collects a large number of messages as a reference so that any message that falls outside the pattern is flagged.
 This type of detection can stop outbreaks in situations where the signature is not yet available.
 Signature-based detection blocks spam without opening the message contents.
-Instead, an algorithm is used to determine the message's signature, or fingerprint-like information that verifies its authenticity.
+Instead, an algorithm determines the message's signature, or fingerprint-like information that verifies its authenticity.